JACKPOT GAMES →

 Powerball: Pay $2 and choose 5 from 69 numbers and 1 from 26 for the Powerball (or ask for a Quick Pick and the system will generate your numbers for you).
 You can add Power Play (which can increase your winnings) for an extra $1.
 For an additional $1 per play, choose the Double Play option, and you will have a second chance to match your Powerball numbers in an additional drawing conducted immediately after the Powerball drawing.
 You can buy up to 13 weeks (26 drawings) in advance by asking for Advance Play.
 Drawings are held on Wednesdays and Saturdays at approximately 9pm.

 Mega Millions: Pay $2 and choose 5 from 70 numbers and 1 from 25 for the Megaball (or ask for a Quick Pick and the system will generate your numbers for you).
 You can add Megaplier (which can increase your winnings) for an extra $1.
 You can buy up to 13 weeks (26 drawings) in advance by asking for Advance Play.
 Drawings are held on Tuesdays and Fridays at approximately 9pm.

 Lucky for Life: Pay $2 and choose 5 from 48 numbers and 1 from 18 for the Lucky Ball (or ask for a Quick Pick and the system will generate your numbers for you).
 You can buy up to 13 weeks (26 drawings) in advance by asking for Advance Play.
 Drawings are held on Mondays and Thursdays at approximately 8:38pm.

-Lotto: Pay $1 and choose 6 out of 42 numbers or ask for a Quick Pick and the system will generate your numbers for you.
+Colorado Lotto+: Pay $2 and choose 6 out of 40 numbers or ask for a Quick Pick and the system will generate your numbers for you.
 For an extra $1 per play you can add Plus and play your same numbers against a second drawing.
 You can buy up to 13 weeks (26 drawings) in advance by asking for Advance Play.
 Drawings are held on Wednesdays and Saturdays at approximately 7:35pm.